Ivana505/funky-keyboard/README.md

 I have decided to use [Google Fonts](https://fonts.google.com/).
  - Two font styles: Indie Flower for main headings and buttons and Lato for paragraphs.
- - These two font styles complement each other really well.
+ - These two font styles complement each other very well.
 Indie Flower is a handwriting font while Lato is part of a sans serif typeface family.
- - I have included example of the style below:
+ - Example of the font type styles :

  Indie Flower font-family
     ![indie flower font family](assets/images/indie-flower-font-family.png)